JoseMoreville/Wallpieperi/README.md

 <p align="center">
 <b style="font-size:20px">Status: <span style="color:#74B1AE">Alpha</span> </b>
 <br>
-<small style="font-size:0.65em">Alpha build is going to be released this saturday, however all the code will be available after I check everything is ok for an alpha release.
-Expect bugs and not to be as sharp as other applications.</small>
+<small style="font-size:0.65em">Due to the app being an alpha build, expect bugs and not to be as sharp as other applications.</small>
 </p>
 <br>
 <br>